woossi0/suite/geoserver/webapp/README.md

 To run the backend import this module into your Java IDE and run the `Start` class.
 By default the backend will start up on port 8080.

+If you are using Intellij IDE and you get an error at startup, modify the run configuration and add `/web-app` to the working directory.

 ### Tips and Tricks